 Here are the steps to follow to pay off your loan using a credit card.

 1. Find the right money-transfer credit card

 When considering which money-transfer card to apply for, the main features you are looking at are:

-- The money-transfer fee: Some money-transfer cards will charge a fee of a percentage of the balance you want to transfer.
-This could be anything up to 5%, which could make a significant difference if you are looking to transfer a large amount
+- The money-transfer fee: Some money-transfer cards will charge a percentage of the balance you want to transfer as a fee.
+This could be anything up to 5%, which could make a significant difference if you are looking to transfer a large amount.

-- The credit limit: The amount you can take out will vary from issuer to issuer, but you ideally want to secure a credit limit that will enable you to pay off the total amount outstanding on your personal loan
+- The credit limit: The amount you can take out will vary depending on your provider, but you ideally want to secure a credit limit that will enable you to pay off the total amount outstanding on your personal loan.

 - The APR after the introductory period: Although the goal is to pay off the total amount during the introductory period, it is worth considering what the rate on the card will be after this point.
 There's clearly a big difference between paying 20% APR compared with 40% APR on any balance remaining on the card.